lhy-hoyin/PathFinder/guides/user/common-issues.md

 Check that you have spelled your email address correctly.
 Or you could had used a different email when creating your account.
 Can you think of other email address?
 If you think you made a typo, try typing your password again.

+## Update Profile

+#### I don't see `Profile` at the top right of the website
+Are you logged into your account?

+#### I can't update my email address
+Unfortunately, you can't change your email address as it's the core of your account.